Parahelicoprion: Discovery and naming

 A second species, Parahelicoprion mariosuarezi, was described and tentatively assigned to the genus in 1986 by Dagmar Merino-Roda and Philippe Janvier.
-This species, which is also based only on its type specimen (designated no. 6097, YPFB), was discovered in the Copacabana Formation of Yauri chambi, Bolivia, and was dated to the Asselian stage of the early Permian.
-The holotype, a three-dimensional partial tooth whorl, was found preserved in a layer of calcarious red sandstone.
+This species, which is also based only on its type specimen (designated no. 6097, YPFB), was discovered in the Copacabana Formation of Yaurichambi, Bolivia, and was dated to the Asselian stage of the early Permian.
+The holotype, a partial set of teeth, was found preserved in a layer of calcarious red sandstone.
 The species is named in honor of Dr. Mario Suarez-Riglos, and the type specimen is currently housed in the collection of the Noel Kempff Mercado Natural History Museum.